Ontario Highway 401: Highway of Heroes

 though Highway 401 in its entirety remains designated as the Macdonald–Cartier Freeway.

-This length of the highway is often travelled by a convoy of vehicles carrying a fallen soldier's body, with his or her family, from CFB Trenton to the coroner's office at the Centre for Forensic Sciences in Toronto.
+This length of the highway is often travelled by a convoy of vehicles carrying a fallen soldier's body, with his or her family, from the military airport at CFB Trenton to the coroner's office at the Centre of Forensic Sciences in Toronto.
 Since 2002, when the first fallen Canadian soldiers were repatriated from Afghanistan, crowds have lined the overpasses to pay their respects as convoys pass.

 The origin of the name can be traced to an article in the Toronto Sun on June 23, 2007, by columnist Joe Warmington, in which he interviewed Northumberland photographer Pete Fisher.
 Cobourg resident Ron Flindall was responsible for organizing the first bridge salutes following the loss of four soldiers on April 18, 2002.

 Warmington described the gathering of crowds on overpasses to welcome fallen soldiers as a "highway of heroes phenomena".

 This led a Cramahe Township volunteer firefighter to contact Fisher on July 10 about starting a petition, leading Fisher to publish an article which was posted to the Northumberland Today website.

 The online article eventually caught the attention of London resident Jay Forbes.
 Forbes began a petition, which received over 20,000 signatures before being brought to the Minister of Transportation on August 22.

 Following the announcement on August 24, the provincial government and MTO set out to design new signs.
 The signs were erected and unveiled on September 7, and include a smaller reassurance marker (shield), as well as a larger billboard version.

-On September 27, 2013, the Highway of Heroes designation was extended west to Keele Street in Toronto, to coincide with the move of the coroner's office to the new Forensic Services and Coroner's Complex at the Humber River Hospital.
+On September 27, 2013, the Highway of Heroes designation was extended west to Keele Street in Toronto, to coincide with the move of the coroner's office to the new Forensic Services and Coroner's Complex located at Highway 401 and Keele Street.